-If you came to the United States as a refugee, you will be given certain additional protections after you arrive -- and also accept certain responsibilities.
+If you came to the United States as a refugee, you will be given certain additional protections after you arrive—and also accept certain responsibilities as a resident of this country.
 Here's a review of what to expect and do.

 You can also apply for a work permit (better known as an Employment Authorization Document or EAD).
 It's a handy form of photo ID.
 The work permit will need to be renewed on an annual basis.
 To apply, see How to Apply for a Work Permit.
-No fee is required with your first I-765.
+As a refugee, no fee is required with your first I-765.

-You may have already gained refugee status for your close family members (spouse and unmarried children under 21 years of age).
-However, if some of them remained overseas up until now, or did not receive refugee status with you - even though they're now in the U.S. - you can petition for them to join you, or to receive what is called "derivative refugee status."
+You might have already gained refugee status for your close family members (spouse and unmarried children under 21 years of age).
+However, if some of them remained overseas up until now, or did not receive refugee status with you—even though they're now in the U.S.—you can petition for them to join you, or to receive what is called "derivative refugee status."

 Note that the persons must have qualified as your spouse or child on the date you entered the U.S. as a refugee, and the relationship must continue to exist.
 In other words, you cannot marry or adopt someone now and claim them as your derivative.
 Nor can you bring in a spouse from whom you have divorced.

-To request derivative refugee status for your family, submit USCIS Form I-730, Refugee and Asylee Relative Petition, to the USCIS Nebraska Service Center.
+To request derivative refugee status for your family, submit USCIS Form I-730, Refugee and Asylee Relative Petition, to USCIS.
 The form is available for free download on the I-730: Refugee/Asylee Relative Petition page of the USCIS website.